tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 The picture below uses Gitflow notation to give an overview of the different types of development flows.

 The basic facts for the flow are:
-- When the `develop` branch is merged into `main` a technical release is created (except when the merge commit(s) are of type `chore` or `docs`)
+- When the `develop` branch is merged into `main`, a technical release is created (except when the merge commit(s) are of type `chore` or `docs`).
 - Changes that will be applied to openDesk have to branch off from `develop`; we call these branches *feature* branches.
   - Developers can create sub-branches from their feature branch(es) as needed.
 - When a *feature* branch gets pushed a Merge Request in `Draft` state is automatically created.
 - We know three types of *feature* branches:
-  - `docs`: Doing just documentation changes
+  - `docs`: Includes only documentation changes.
-  - `fix`: Maintenance of the openDesk software components and minor configurational changes
+  - `fix`: Maintenance of the openDesk software components and minor configurational changes.
-  - `feat`: All changes that do not fall into the two categories above, especially
+  - `feat`: All changes that do not fall into the two categories above, especially:
-    - supplier deliverables and
+    - supplier deliverables
-    - configurational changes that have a significant impact on openDesk users or require migrations[^1]
+    - configuration changes that have a significant impact on openDesk users or require migrations
-- The *QG* entries in the workflow refer to quality gates that are explained in more detail later
+- The *QG* entries in the workflow refer to quality gates that are explained in more detail later.
-- All merges into `develop` or `main` require two approvals from the platform development team[^2].
-The approvers must ensure that the defined quality gates have been passed successfully.
+- All merges into `develop` or `main` require two approvals from the platform development team[^1].
+Those approving must ensure that the defined quality gates have been successfully passed.

 ```mermaid
 gitGraph